From the University of Pittsburgh's website:

 Little Red is no longer the victim but the aggressor since she is the first to make physical contact when she unbuttons the werewolf's shirt.
 She is now the one in control and shows this by laughing at what is usually the most fearsome line in the story.
 Since Little Red bursts out with laughter, it can be inferred that she is baring her teeth, which is another form of aggressive behavior.

 Little Red's confidence that "she was nobody's meat" (Carter 118) begs the question of how she can be so confident in her safety while in the presence of a homicidal werewolf.
 In the opening of the story, we are given a tale about the werewolves in Little Red’s country.
 There is a passage which tell us “seven years is a werewolf’s natural span but it you burn his human clothing you condemn him to wolfishness for the rest of his life…” (Carter 113).
 Being a citizen of the area where the tale is told, Little Red is familiar with the ritual of burning a wolf’s clothing.
 In order to shed her role as one to be acted upon, Little Red throws her clothing in the fire so she may join the werewolf pack for the rest of her life, and forces the werewolf before her into the same fate.
-She has shown him that he is part of the pack forever because she has deemed it so—she is the alpha female and he is the beta male.
+She has shown him that he is part of the pack forever because she has deemed it so.
 Little Red's aggression also dominates the werewolf as the narrator tells us "she will lay his fearful head on her lap" (Carter 118).
 The werewolf shows his submission by lowering his head; he is no longer the dominant one of the pack.

-Little Red goes as far as to disregard the safety of her grandmother in order to enter her new lifestyle when "the old bones under the bed set up a terrible clattering but she did not pay them any heed" (Carter 118).
+Little Red goes as far as to disregard the warning from her grandmother's spirit in order to enter her new lifestyle when "the old bones under the bed set up a terrible clattering but she did not pay them any heed" (Carter 118).
 In Grandmother’s brief appearance in “The Company of Wolves,” she is presented as a woman who relies on her faith in a Christian God to save her.
 When the werewolf enters her home, the narrator takes on a second person voice to tell us “you can hurl your Bible at him and your apron after, granny, you thought that was a sure prophylactic against these infernal vermin…now call on Christ and his mother and all the angels in heaven to protect you but it won’t do you any good” (Carter 116).
-Grandmother literally throws her traditional values at the werewolf, but they have no effect on the him because, as we are told at the close of the story, “it is Christmas Day, the werewolves’ birthday, the door of the solstice stands wide open; let them all sink through" (Carter 118).
+Grandmother literally throws her traditional values at the werewolf, but they have no effect on him because, as we are told at the close of the story, “it is Christmas Day, the werewolves’ birthday, the door of the solstice stands wide open; let them all sink through" (Carter 118).

 As the birth of Jesus was the beginning of a new religion, so is the werewolf’s birthday for Little Red.
 She disobeys her grandmother’s warning, which is reminiscent of her disregard for her mother's warning to not stray from the path because she will "fall down and break the bottle and there won’t be anything left for grandmother."
 (Grimm 36).
 The broken bottle of wine is representative of a hymen stretching to bleed during intercourse, making Little Red's sexual act with the werewolf another move away from tradition, leaving nothing of her grandmother’s lifestyle for the old woman to hold onto or instill in Little Red.

 Little Red survives her night with the werewolf and is now able to see not only a new day, but a new season as well.
 Her disobedience has given rise to a new way of life.
 Carter shows us that by shedding her submission in favor of dominance, Little Red lives to see the solstice that is large enough for all the players of the story to pass through.
-Little Red can now live in a world where she has freedom because the werewolf is a tamed beast who will not take sex from her if she does not will it, and the authority of her grandmother who would have controlled her sexuality is now dead.
+Little Red can now live in a world where she has freedom because the werewolf is a tamed beast who will not have sex with her if she does not will it, and the authority of her grandmother who would have controlled her sexuality is now dead.

 Carter, Angela.
 “The Company of Wolves.”
 The Bloody Chamber.
 New York: Penguin, 1979.
 110-118.